WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature    | `[t:i32] -> [i32]`                      |

-The `thread.suspend-then-promote` built-in immediately resumes execution of the thread `t` if `t` is in a "ready" state, in any case leaving the current thread in a "suspended" state.
+The `thread.suspend-then-promote` built-in immediately resumes execution of the thread `t` if `t` is "ready" and doing so would not otherwise violate [Component Invariant] #3.
+In any case, the current thread is left in the "suspended" state.
 If `cancellable` is set, `thread.suspend-then-promote` returns whether the current task was [cancelled] by the caller; otherwise, `thread.suspend-then-promote` always returns `false`.